jangler/oracles-randomizer/README.md

 and slingshot will start with the type of seeds on the tree in Horon Village.
 The Natzu region matches whichever animal companion the randomized flute calls.

+For items that have two levels, the first you obtain will be L-1, and the second will be L-2, regardless of the order in which you obtain them.

 The randomizer will never require you to farm rupees if you spend them wisely.

 The following items are **not** randomized: